This is the questions I get asked more than

 former Piaggio Licensee in India), the Stella is still available new

 at Genuine dealers.
 As of 2011, the Stella is available with

-a 4-stroke engine.
+suspect that before long it will be ONLY the auto-Stella.
 There are still some 2-stroke Stella in the

 Bajaj Chetak or Legend - Another company from India, Bajaj makes a